Broadway veteran Nick Cordero dies from virus complications

 Cordero died Sunday at Cedars-Sinai hospital after more than 90 days in the hospital, according to his wife, Amanda Kloots.
 “God has another angel in heaven now,” she posted on Instagram.
 “Nick was such a bright light.
 He was everyone’s friend, loved to listen, help and especially talk.
 He was an incredible actor and musician.
 He loved his family and loved being a father and husband.”

-Cordero entered the emergency room on March 30 and had a succession of health setbacks, including mini-strokes, blood clots, septis infections, a tracheostomy and a temporary pacemaker implanted.
+Cordero entered the emergency room on March 30 and had a succession of health setbacks, including mini-strokes, blood clots, septic infections, a tracheostomy and a temporary pacemaker implanted.
 He had been on a ventilator and unconscious and had his right leg amputated.
 A double lung transplant was being explored.

 Viola Davis was among those in mourning, writing to his widow and child that “my heart is with you all.”
 Fellow Broadway actress and president of Actors’ Equity Association Kate Shindle wrote on Twitter that she was “heartbroken for his family and deeply saddened by the loss of this talented and widely loved actor.”

-During Cordro’s hospitalization, Kloots sent him daily videos of her and their 1-year-old son, Elvis, so he could see them if he woke up, and urged friends and fans to join a daily sing-a-long.
+During Cordero’s hospitalization, Kloots sent him daily videos of her and their 1-year-old son, Elvis, so he could see them if he woke up, and urged friends and fans to join a daily sing-a-long.
 A GoFundMe page to pay for medical expenses has raised over $600,000.

 “I tell him, I say, ‘You’re gonna walk out of this hospital, honey.
 I believe it.
 I know you can,’” she told “CBS This Morning” this summer. ”‘We’re gonna dance again.
 You’re gonna hold your son again.’
 My line is, ‘Don’t get lost.
 Get focused.’”